The proposed East West Rail route can be broken down into three sections; Western, Central and Eastern.

 The Central Section of East West Rail will extend the Western Section of East West Rail to Cambridge.
 Within the overall scheme, this is the most difficult and costly part of the route to reinstate as the former railway has been dismantled and the land disposed of.

 The line was closed in the 1960s.
 Many bridges have either been removed or are in a poor state of repair and the Bedford bypass severs the line.

-The Consortium is now working with Network Rail to identify how the rail network may be enhanced to deliver new train services and connections across the region, and to identify a single preferred route within a broad corridor from Bedford to Cambridge via Sandy, for train services through to East Anglia.
+The East West Railway Company is now working with Network Rail to identify a single preferred route within a broad corridor from Bedford to Cambridge via Sandy, for train services through to Cambridge.

 The railway east of Cambridge is extensively used by freight as well as providing passenger services.
 There were no direct passenger trains between Cambridge and Norwich until an hourly service was introduced in September 2002.
 In December 2004, the train operator, ONE, introduced an hourly service from Ipswich to Cambridge to reflect the increasing strategic importance of this important rail corridor.